kube-tarian/tarian/docs/troubleshooting.md

     scope: '*'
 ```

-This means, on every pod created, the webhook controller will send a webhook request to `tarian-cluster-agent-controller-manager.tarian-system.svc`, which is served by pods from `tarian-cluster-agent-controller-manager` deployment.
+This means, on every pod created, the webhook controller will send a webhook request to `tarian-controller-manager.tarian-system.svc`, which is served by pods from `tarian-controller-manager` deployment.
 These pods will modify the pod's spec to include a sidecar container (pod-agent).

 ### When sidecar silently fails to be injected (no error messages)